sblabkribb/essprotseq/README.md

 # Bacterial Essential Protein Prediction Based on Sequence

 ## Introduction
-This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Predicting Bacterial Essential Genes Based on Protein Sequence Only"*, as well as gene essentiality datasets for individual strains.
+This repository provides the source codes and example datasets that reproduce the test environments for each model introduced in the paper, *"Streamlined Essential Gene Prediction with Deep Learning and Protein Sequences"*, as well as gene essentiality datasets for individual strains.
 Users can utilize the example code and data to implement protein sequence embedding and essential gene prediction, and can perform predictions on their own data with minor modifications to the provided example codes.

 ## Key Features